103. Development of the United States, 1607-1877.

 234. Modern Latin America.

 This course surveys the history and development of modern Latin America.
 We begin with a brief overview of the colonial and early national periods, but the main focus of the course is from 1870 to the present.
 Some of the issues that concern us include the historical roots of the human and cultural diversity of modern Latin America, the region’s relationships to a changing world economy, politics and human rights, and migration and diasporic cultures.
-Also offered through Caribbean and Latin American Studies and Peace Studies.
+Fulfills HU and DIV13 requirement.
+Also offered through Caribbean, Latin American and Latino Studies and Peace Studies.

 239. Imperial Spain.

 This course considers Spain as both an agent and an object of colonization.
 Its chronological sweep is broad, from ancient times through the 19th century.
 The central portion of the course focuses on Spain at the height of its imperial power, from the mid-16th to the mid-17th centuries, with Miguel de Cervantes’ Don Quijote (in a modern English translation) as an important source.
 Themes include religious, cultural and racial diversity in Spain and its empire, and the price of empire for Spanish development.
 Fulfills HU requirement.

 243. Origins of American Foreign Policy (Colonial Era to 1900).